Plastic recycling

-Almost all plastic is not biodegradable and absent recyling, spreads across the environment where it can cause harm.
-For example, as of 2015 approximately 8 million tons of waste plastic enter the oceans annually, damaging the ecosystem and forming ocean garbage patches.
+Almost all plastic is non-biodegradable and without recycling, spreads across the environment where it causes plastic pollution.
+For example, as of 2015, approximately 8 million tonnes of waste plastic enters the oceans annually, damaging oceanic ecosystems and forming ocean garbage patches.

-Almost all recycling is mechanical: melting and reforming plastic into other items.
-This can cause polymer degradation at a molecular level, and requires that waste be sorted by colour and polymer type before processing, which is complicated and expensive.
+Almost all recycling is mechanical and involves the melting and reforming of plastic into other items.
+This can cause polymer degradation at the molecular level, and requires that waste be sorted by colour and polymer type before processing, which is often complicated and expensive.
 Errors can lead to material with inconsistent properties, rendering it unappealing to industry.
+Though filtration in mechanical recycling reduces microplastic release, even the most efficient filtration systems cannot prevent the release of microplastics into wastewater.

 In feedstock recycling, waste plastic is converted into its starting chemicals, which can then become fresh plastic.
 This involves higher energy and capital costs.
-Alternatively, plastic can be burned in place of fossil fuels.
-In some countries, it is the dominant form of plastic waste disposal, particularly where landfill diversion policies are in place.
+Alternatively, plastic can be burned in place of fossil fuels in energy recovery facilities, or biochemically converted into other useful chemicals for industry.
+In some countries, burning is the dominant form of plastic waste disposal, particularly where landfill diversion policies are in place.

-Plastic recycling is low in the waste hierarchy.
-It has been advocated since the early 1970s, but due to economic and technical challenges, did not impact plastic waste to any significant extent until the late 1980s.
-The plastics industry has been criticised for lobbying for expansion of recycling programs, even while research showed that most plastic could not be economically recycled.
+Plastic recycling is low in the waste hierarchy, meaning that reduction and reuse are more favourable and long-term solutions for sustainability.

+It has been advocated since the early 1970s, but due to economic and technical challenges, did not impact the management of plastic waste to any significant extent until the late 1980s.

 History

 Although plastics were discovered before the 20th century, large-scale production was not realised until World War II.
 Nylon replaced silk in parachutes, while Perspex was a light-weight alternative to glass in aeroplanes.
-After the war these materials were commercialised.
+After the war these materials were commercialized.
 The plastic age began around 1950, part of the post-war economic boom.

-Global environmental movements in the 1960s and 1970s led to the formation of environmental agencies.
-(EPA, 1970), EU (DG ENV, 1973) Australia (EPA, 1971) and Japan (JEA 1971).
+Global environmental movements in the 1960s and 1970s led to the formation of environmental agencies in the US (EPA, 1970), EU (DG ENV, 1973) Australia (EPA, 1971) and Japan (JEA 1971).
 Environmental awareness put plastic waste under scrutiny.
 The earliest effort to abate plastic pollution was arguably the 1973 and 1978 MARPOL agreements, whose Annex V banned dumping plastics in the oceans.